vimes666/lmm-slidez/README.md

 ## Slideshow generator for linux mint mate desktop background.

 This bash script generates an XML file that can be used as a background slideshow in the linux mint mate desktop.
 It __recursively__ collects the names of all image files that are present in the input folder.
 The script is able to randomize the order of the images.
+Also the duration per image, input folder and output file can be set.

+### Syntax
+`lmm-slidez [-h] [-r] [-v] [-d duration] [-i input-folder] [-o output-file]

+    -d seconds          How long each image will be displayed.
+    -h                  Show syntax.
+    -i input-folder     Specifies the location name where the images are located.
+Default is /usr/share/backgrounds.
+    -o output-file      Specifies the location of the output XML file.
+Default is /home/username/.backgrounds/slideshow.xml -r                  Randomize the sequence of the images.
+This happens only during the generation of the XML file.
+If you want to reorder it again you will have to regenerate the XML file.
+    -v                  Print version.`

 ### Installation:
 - Place the script in the folder .bin (if you dont have the folder, create it with `mkdir .bin`).